zonda-tsai/DTK-from-zonda/README.md

 &emsp;run -test           : run all with testfile. e.g. a =(find)=> a.test and ./a < a.test
 &emsp;run -type           : run all the files with that type. e.g. run -c (-test)
 &emsp;run executable_file : run all assigned executable_file (normal file with shebang is also available ~)
-**char_ins [arg]**
-&emsp;file_name : inspect the space and the characters for a file, so please make your program output to a text file, and use this to inspect.